ilyalesik/react-overrides/README.md

 ## Usage

-Create a reusable component by passing the default export from `react-overrides` package to the component to be extended:
+Create a reusable component by passing the default export from `react-overrides` package to the component to be extended.

+*Example*:

 ```javascript
 import React, {useState} from "react";